Hyoko-ACDC/odoo-dropbox-connector/README.md

 ### Redis registers
-4 registers are present in Redis:
+There are 4 registers in Redis:
   * `dmsFitspro` : Contains a folder_id mapping to a dictionary which is nothing but a representation of that folder's tree structure (having folder_id as id) in Dropbox.

   * `dmsUserIdMapping`: Contains a folder_id to user_name mapping